FlourishingLab/goodforyou/README.md

 - auth
     - use mongodb _id as uuid?

-- is there a social connection bias in the prompt?

 - api - have user-id as a variable for all/most calls (not in path)
 - make mongodb connection string a secret (godotenv?)
 - implement history in database